-Maybe you recently broke up with your ex, and getting rid of the tattoo of your ex’s name is the first step of moving on with your life.
+Maybe you recently broke up with your ex, and getting rid of the name tattoo of your ex’s is the first step of moving on with your life.
 Or maybe you’ve allowed the tattoo to linger for too long because you just weren’t sure what you could do about it—and now that you’re ready to start dating again, it has to go.
-Either way, you’re probably hoping that an ex name tattoo cover up might be just the solution you’re looking for.
+Either way, you’re probably hoping that a cover up for your ex’s name tattoo might be just the solution you’re looking for.

 Many people make the mistake of getting an ex’s name tattooed on their body—often in a prominent place.
 At the time, it seems like a romantic way to profess your undying love, but later, it feels like a huge blunder.
 Fortunately, it doesn’t have to be permanent.
 There are a lot of creative options for replacing that old tattoo with body art you actually want.
 We’ll delve into the ins and outs of what you can do about your ex name tattoo, sharing some creative solutions to this all-too-common problem.

 Like your old relationship, the tattoo of your ex’s name or initials does not have to last forever.
 Just like any other tattoo, name tattoos can be covered.
 In fact, a tattoo artist can often use the existing linework within a new design.
 Fading the ex tattoo name is the first step; once the linework has been lightened, it can be repurposed.
 If you don’t have a specific idea yet for your ex name tattoo cover up, that’s completely fine.
 Many artists are great at coming up with a good tattoo cover up for names that will completely hide the old tattoo, even while using its linework in the new design.